 Ripper Collins

-At its height, Branch Rickey’s innovative farm system produced such a wealth of quality players that he could trade away the defending National League batting champion and a future Hall of Famer and barely skip a beat.
-On April 11, 1932, the Cardinals traded outfielder Chick Hafey to the Reds for outfielder and first baseman …
+At its height, Branch Rickey’s innovative farm system produced such a wealth of quality players that he could trade a defending National League batting champion and future Hall of Famer and barely skip a beat.
+On April 11, 1932, the Cardinals traded outfielder Chick Hafey to the Reds for outfielder and first baseman Harvey Hendrick, right-hander

 July 1, 1934: Dizzy Dean pitches 17 frames and Joe Medwick hits a game-winning homer in 18-inning marathon